sapbuild/sapbuild.github.io/README.md

 Marketing page for Build
 =============

-This is the repository provide assets for the public site @ http://www.Build.me
+This repository hosts the assets used @ http://www.Build.me